What do cold homes cost a country?

 Impacts to communities and society

-More recently, the BRE has carried out additional research to chart not only the healthcare costs of poor home, but also their impacts communities and society in general.
+More recently, the BRE has carried out additional research to chart not only the healthcare costs of poor homes, but also their impacts on communities and society in general.
 When families reduce their living space to the rooms they can afford to heat, overcrowding can lead to psychological impacts that may eventually result in costs to the healthcare system or to social agencies and other civil society organisations.
 In some instances, negative health outcomes are shown to contribute to disruptive or destructive behaviour.
 It is much more difficult to attach a 'cost' to these impacts, but they should not be overlooked.

 Studies like these are vitally important to efforts to reduce fuel poverty: being able to 'count the costs' of poor homes can help build the case for investing in interventions.
 Installing a better ventilation system may be about on par with the recurring costs of treating severe asthma.
 But in fact, the ventilation system delivers much better value: a child not suffering from asthma is likely to do better at school, be less socially isolated and perhaps avoid the risk of falling into anti-social behaviour.